 Policy DHMB 17 sets out requirements for amenity space for residential units.
-The existing large rear garden of the property can be subdivided to provide 85m2 amenity space for the ground floor flat & 110m2 amenity space for the flat above.
-Both areas significantly exceed the minimum requirements for two and three bedrooms flats set out in table 5.3.
+The existing large rear garden of the property can be subdivided to provide 29m amenity space for the ground floor flat & 90m amenity space for the flat above.
+Both areas exceed the minimum requirements for two and three bedrooms flats set out in table 5.3.
 The current properties benefit from on-street parking bays on Botwell Common Road which can continue to be utilised.
-Additionally, the existing front garden can comfortably accommodate dedicated areas for bicycle storage.
+Additionally, the existing rear garden can comfortably accommodate dedicated areas for bicycle storage, waste & recycling as well as two additional parking bays to serve both flats.